bedr-a/dotfiles/README.md

 # Ruina dotfiles

+!!
+Out of Date.
+This uses v1 of aylur's ags, which has since been replaced by v2 of ags, which features many breaking changes.

 Distro is Arch, WM is Hyprland.
 Widgets are made using Aylur's ags.

 Terminal and GUI programs use the biscuit colourscheme.